huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 ## Image-to-image

-For image-to-image, you would typically pass an initial image and a prompt to the pipeline to generate a new image.
+For image-to-image, you'd typically pass an initial image and a prompt to the pipeline to generate a new image.
 With ControlNet, you can pass an additional conditioning input to steer the model.
 Let's condition the model with a depth map, an image which contains spatial information.
 This way, the ControlNet can use the depth map as a control to guide the model to generate an image that preserves spatial information.

+You'll use the [`StableDiffusionControlNetImg2ImgPipeline`] for this task, which is different from the [`StableDiffusionControlNetPipeline`] because it allows you to pass an initial image as the starting point for the image generation process.

 Load an image and use the `depth-estimation` [`~transformers.Pipeline`] from 🤗 Transformers to extract the depth map of an image: